 Under the Share Option Plan, options to purchase Common Shares may be granted to eligible participants (collectively, "Optionees") designated under the Share Option Plan.
-The maximum number of options which may be granted under the Share Option Plan is 2,038,000.
+The maximum number of common shares available for issue under the Share Option Plan is 2,038,000, representing 17.2% of the Corporation's total number of Common Shares as of April 5, 2012.
 (The Share Option Plan was amended, with shareholder approval, in 2008 to increase the maximum number of options from 1,750,000 to 2,038,000, provided that the number of Common Shares which may be issued to non-employee directors of the Corporation at any time shall not exceed 0.75% of the Corporation's outstanding Common Shares, and to amend the amendment provision of the Plan).